Or, consider other cards for 50,000 or more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Citi®/ AAdvantage® Platinum Select® World Elite™ MasterCard.

-Chase Ultimate Rewards has 11 total point transfer partners – seven airline partners and four hotel partners.
-Click on the transfer partner names to see detailed guides for how to use each program and get the most out of it.
+Chase Ultimate Rewards has 11 total point transfer travel partners – seven airline partners and four hotel partners.
+Click on the transfer partner names below to see detailed guides for how to use each program and get the most out of it, and read here for a screen by screen guide to transferring points from your Chase account.

 |British Airways Avios|